ETVPGIT/Graph_retrieval_dataset/README.md

 ### Part 3

 The semantically similar words of the object's name in this part are selected from the semantic space of ConceptNet.
-A total of 101 types of objects have semantically similar words and 10 semantically similar words are selected for each object.
+10 semantically similar words are selected for each object.

-The semantically similar words of the relationship in this part are also selected from the knowledge base of ConceptNet.
-A total of 66 types of relationships have semantically similar words and 5 semantically similar words are selected for each object.
+The semantically similar words of the relationship in this part are also selected from the semantic space of ConceptNet.
+5 semantically similar words are selected for each object.

 In this part, ConceptNet is used to turn the words into semantic vectors.

 ## Disturbance Strategies

-For the chosen 101 objects and 99 relationships, the semantically similar words are used to disturb the scene graphs.
-There are two disturbance strategies for objects (nodes) and three for relationships (edges), respectively.
+For the chosen 101 objects and 99 relationships, there are two disturbance strategies for objects and three for relationships, respectively.

 - For objects, disturbances include modifying some object names with the semantically similar words and deleting some objects.

   ![](res/obj_only.png)

-- For relationships, disturbances include modifying relationships with the semantically similar words, adding relationships and deleting relationships.
+- For relationships, disturbances include modifying several relationships with the semantically similar words, adding relationships and deleting relationships.

   ![](res/rela_only.png)

 For Part 1 and Part 2 of the dataset, the object disturbed methods use modifying the object's name and deleting the object, the relationship disturbed methods use adding relationships and deleting relationships.

 For Part 3 of the dataset, the object disturbed methods use modifying the object's name and deleting the object, the relationship disturbed methods use modifying relationships and deleting relationships.

 # Dataset Format

-Each folder contains a scene graph corresponding to the image and three types of disturbed graphs (disturb only objects, disturb only relationships, and disturb objects and relationships).
+Each folder contains a scene graph corresponding to the image and three types of disturbed graphs (disturb objects, disturb relationships, and disturb objects and relationships).
 Each scene graph has a corresponding json file and a jpg format diagram.
 In addition, the GED of the disturbed graph and the original graph are in the folder of each perturbation graph.

 ![](res/main_figure_1.jpg)